andrewankenobi/PFF-FIFA-World-Cup-2022/README.md

         *   Query 9: Average Passer Grade by Position Group
         *   Query 10: Highest Average Passer Grade in a Single Match (Min 20 Passes)
     *   **Relevance:** Enables a deeper, potentially more nuanced evaluation of player and team performance beyond simple counts or outcomes, using PFF's grading system.
+*   `bigqueryML.sql`: Contains SQL statements to create and test BigQuery ML models.
+    *   **Included Models:**
+        *   Model 1: Predict Match Outcome (Logistic Regression)
+        *   Model 2: Cluster Players (K-Means)
+        *   Model 3: Predict Goal Likelihood (Logistic Regression)
+        *   Model 4: Classify Player Role (Logistic Regression)
+    *   **Included Testing Queries:** Examples using `ML.EVALUATE`, `ML.CENTROIDS`, and `ML.PREDICT` for each model.
+    *   **Relevance:** Demonstrates how to build predictive (classification) and descriptive (clustering) models directly within BigQuery using the dataset.

 ## Setup and Usage

 1.  **GCP Setup:** Follow the steps outlined in the `fifa_world_cup_gcp_plan` document for setting up your Google Cloud project, enabling APIs, and configuring permissions.
 2.  **Data Loading:** Load the FIFA World Cup 2022 dataset into a BigQuery dataset named `fifa_world_cup_2022` within your GCP project (e.g., `awesome-advice-420021`).
 Ensure the table schemas match those defined in `specifications/specifications-table_schemas.csv`.
 Refer to `specifications/Table_schemas.md` for detailed explanations of the schemas.
-3.  **Running Analysis:** The SQL files (`basic-analysis.sql`, etc.) contain queries designed to run against the loaded BigQuery tables.
-You can execute these queries using the BigQuery UI, `bq` command-line tool, or programmatically via client libraries.
+3.  **Running Analysis & ML:** The SQL files (`basic-analysis.sql`, `bigqueryML.sql`, etc.) contain queries and model creation statements designed to run against the loaded BigQuery tables.
+You can execute these using the BigQuery UI, `bq` command-line tool, or programmatically via client libraries.
-    *   **Note:** The queries currently assume the dataset path is `awesome-advice-420021.fifa_world_cup_2022`.
+    *   **Note 1:** The queries/models currently assume the dataset path is `awesome-advice-420021.fifa_world_cup_2022`.
 You may need to update the project ID in the SQL files to match your GCP project.
+    *   **Note 2:** Running `CREATE MODEL` statements in `bigqueryML.sql` will initiate model training jobs and incur BigQuery processing costs.

 ## Data Source